incorporationquebec

 • An amalgamation is the joining of several corporations into one, and requires articles of amalgamation to do so.
 In order to amalgamate two or more corporations, it is imperative that the amalgamating corporations be governed by the same law; for example, it is not possible to amalgamate a provincial corporation with a federal corporation.
 In this case, one of the corporations must be continued in the other

-• The Quebec regime for business corporations, as well as other provincial regimes (including Ontario and British Columbia), expressly allows for the issuance of uncertificated shares in its Act.
-This is also the case for almost all of the incorporation regimes of the various American states.
+• The Quebec business corporation regime, like other provincial regimes, expressly permits the issuance of uncertificated shares.
+This is also the case for almost all incorporation regimes in the various American states.
 Although relatively little used by private companies in Quebec, uncertificated shares are gaining in popularity.
-We offer an overview of the various advantages of choosing to issue uncertificated shares
+Here's a look at some of the advantages of choosing to issue uncertificated shares.
+Uncertificated share transactions Like

 The information contained in the articles on the IncorporationQuebec.net website does not constitute legal opinions, and is only general information intended to popularise certain legal concepts relating to company law or SME taxation.
 The information contained in the articles may not be applicable to certain specific cases.
 Pronto Corporate Services Inc. and the author of the texts are not responsible for any error, inaccuracy or out-of-date information that may be contained in the articles.